dinvincible98/Jackal_ROS_Noetic_Bringup/README.md

 * ros-noetic-velodyne-pointcloud (This package contains nodes to read the poincloud data from the velodyne and publish it to the relevant ROS topics.)
 * ros-noetic-pointcloud-to-laserscan (This package contains a node to convert 3D point cloud data to a single layer laserscan, which is useful for gmapping and slam_toolbox.)

+To publish pointcloud data to a topic, VLP16_point.launch can be used.
+See [velodyne.launch]() file in the repo.

 * #### PS3 remote setup
 I have not done set up PS3 controller since there are some intractable porblems due to verison problems.
 I skipped this part because it is not necessary for my project.
 However, it is better to set it up for safety concern.